xuuhan/HXPhotoBrowser/README.md

  ## License

  `HXPhotoBrowser` is available under the MIT license.
-See the LICENSE file for more info.